ErickSumUp/svircuit-ui/README.md

 - **R**epeat yourself please.
 We don't prioritize DRY code over easy to understand code.
 Unneeded abstractions are discouraged.
 When it makes sense, we repeat the code.
 - **U**ser-centric: Accessibility is a memory and knowledge issue.
 Accessibility properties are enforced on components when possible.
 - **T**empered: We don't want to overengineer the solution, neither do we want to cover every possible use case there is out there.
 Solve the problems that are in front of us, not the ones that might never come.
-- **H**TML implicit: Components are made as little more than HTML wrappers, properties that exist in html will be redirected, reducing the component code size.
+- **H**TML semantic: Components are made as little more than HTML wrappers, properties that exist in html will be redirected, reducing the component code size.
 We respect web standards.

 ## How these principles affect our development?

 ### Standard

+Other than svelte:

-- We use plain css
+- We use plain css.
-- We use HTML without libraries
+- We use HTML without libraries.
-- We use JS without libraries
+- We use JS without libraries.

 ### Components and stories

 - Components DON'T depend on any other component, they are standalone.
-Other components might be received as slots (or future snippets in Svelte 5), but never as part of the component itself.
+Other components might be received as snippets in Svelte 5, but never as part of the component itself.
 - Stories are the place where components are used together because it makes sense.
-Example: Navigation components, Complex Table components, etc.
+Example: Navigation components, Complex Table components, Pagination, etc.